citp/privacy-policy-historical/b/ba/bag/bagtheweb.com.md

-> *The following text is extracted and transformed from the bagtheweb.com privacy policy that was archived on 2012-10-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121004060451id_/http%3A//bagtheweb.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bagtheweb.com privacy policy that was archived on 2013-04-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130425154359id_/http%3A//www.bagtheweb.com/privacy) for the most accurate reproduction.*

-# privacy policy - BagTheWeb
+# privacy_policy - Bag The Web

   * Your privacy is critically important to us.
 At BagTheWeb we have a few fundamental principles: